nicholashibberd/bouncing-vim/README.md

   - run `vim-scripts/tmp-plugins-install.sh` at the beginning of the pairing session
   - run `vim-scripts/tmp-plugins-remove.sh` when finished

+Also see [read and write options](#read-write-options) if you want to enable quick save with `CTRL-s`.

 ### Install tmux 1.8 from source (only Ubuntu)

+Tested on Ubuntu 12.04.
+Please report any problems on different versions.

 To download and compile, run: